 423 Bethnal Green Rd, London E2 0AN

 We’re partial to a naughty little secret - and this is one of the best worst-kept ones around.
-It’s elusive, sexy, and tons of fun.
+It’s elusive, sexy and tons of fun.
 Oh, and very easy to miss - but once you head down the staircase and through the black drape, the good times begin.
 The vibe is Parisian Prohibition, so practice that pout and order one of the signature cocktails.
-They’re damned good - don’t be surprised if this becomes a new favourite spot.
+They’re damn good - don’t be surprised if this becomes a new favourite spot.

 29 Wentworth St, London E1 7TB

 Special occasion?
 The Donovan Bar's gonna treat you right.
 This glitzy hotel spot serves up cocktails created by Salvatore "The Maestro" Calabrese and his legendary squad of bartenders, so you know you're in safe hands.
 There's always a seriously good menu going here - make sure you ask for recs from the latest.